-Based on the ontology concepts, authors in [11], depict three possible ontology architectures to represent and manage the knowledge.
+Based on the ontology concepts, authors in [11], depict three possible ontology architectures to represent and manage distributed knowledge sources.
 We detail and compare below their abilities in supporting emergent knowledge (ABox, TBox) and providing scaling capabilities as devices and services appear and disappear in AmI environment.

-1) Single ontology approach
+1) Global ontology approach

-With this approach, a single ontology is used to formally and strictly describe all the concepts and relations of a given domain.
+With this approach, a single ontology is used to formally and strictly describe all the concepts and the relations of a given domain.
 Such an ontology is not supposed to be modified.
 Although this solution is the best at achieving interoperability, in the context of IoT, an accepted and validated ontology describing the whole world's concepts and relations is unlikely to happen [12].

-2) Multiple heterogeneous ontologies approach
+2) Multiple local ontology approach